rzinak/oblivion/README.md

 ### Quick Start

-*Note that this is now 100% the way I expect Oblivion to be used in the future, it's still in a very early development stage and implementation in external apps is very limited.*
+*Note that this is not 100% the way I expect Oblivion to be used in the future, it's still in a very early development stage and implementation in external apps is very limited.*

 1. **Add Dependencies**